 Electronic copies intended to replace original records must contain the same information as the original records, regardless of whether the electronic copies are designated as master or duplicate records.

-Governmental agencies should comply with all applicable requirements in the Florida Statutes and the Florida Administrative Code concerning the management, storage and destruction of public records

 Record enough information so that clarifications, interpretations, or explanations of the data are not required from the originator of the documentation.

 Clearly indicate the nature and intent of all documentation and all record entries.

 Link citations to SOPs and other documents by the complete name, reference or publication number, revision number, and revision date for the cited document, when applicable.
-Also assign this information to internally generated SOPs.
+Also, assign this information to internally generated SOPs.

 Retain copies of all revisions of all cited documents as part of the documentation archives.